 Sometimes You may come to a situation after power outages Windows system won’t be able to boot.
 Or sometimes the computer turns on but no display after a power outage, Windows 10 couldn’t boot properly at startup, stuck in a Startup Repair loop.
 A number of users report this issue After power failure Desktop computer refuses to boot normally.

 Windows 10 Startup Repair loop after power outage

 After two power outages, I try to get into my PC and it says “preparing automatic repair” which goes away after a few seconds and goes to a blue screen with “PC didn’t start correctly” tried restarting after that which it tells you could fix the problem but no help.

-Windows 10 computer won’t boot after a Power outage
+Windows 10 Computer won’t boot after a Power outage

-Basically, this problem occurs if due to sudden power failure, System files get damaged corrupted, the Boot Configuration Data (BCD) corrupted that fails to find the boot path or something else.
+Basically, this problem occurs if due to sudden power failure, System files get damaged corrupted, the Boot Configuration Data (BCD) is corrupted that fails to find the boot path or something else.
 So if you are in a situation where Windows 10 computer won’t boot after a power outage, here are some solutions that might help you to fix the problem.